jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 ![Unity red material](../../assets/unity-red-material.png)

-Drag the `Black` material into your game view and drop it onto the `Floor` object.
-Drag the `Red` material into the game view and drop it onto the `Table` object.
+Drag the `Black` material into your scene view and drop it onto the `Floor` object.
+Drag the `Red` material into the scene view and drop it onto the `Table` object.

 ![Unity basic scene](../../assets/unity-basic-scene.png)